Python Turtle - Lesson 4

 4TypeError: 'str' object cannot be interpreted as an integer

-Breaking the error down:
+Breaking down the error:

 • Traceback:

-• When looking at a Traceback always check the last line first
+• Always read the last line first

-• Line 19: sides = input("How many sides?> ")
+• line 19: sides = input("How many sides? > ")

 How do we fix this?
-Luckily, we can convert a variable’s data type.

 Converting data types

-If we had a variable called var:
+If you have a variable called var:

-• convert var → string, use str(var)
+• change var → string using str(var)

-• convert var → integer, use int(var)
+• change var → integer using int(var)

-• convert var → a float, use float(var)
+• change var → float using float(var)

 flowchart lesson 4 4